Home » Crafts » Cute Washi Tape Basket

 TIP rest basket on cups - allow it to dry

-In order to make it dry faster, I rested the painted basket on some small paper cups and turned on the ceiling fan in the kitchen.
+To make it dry faster, I rested the painted basket on some small paper cups and turned on the ceiling fan in the kitchen.
 Who else is an impatient crafter like me?
-I was so excited to get going on the taping, I could barely wait for the paint to dry!
+I was so excited about the taping that I could barely wait for the paint to dry!
 Maybe that’s why Jeanie didn’t paint her wicker basket before putting washi tape on it.
 Winking smile

 Examine Wicker for Bare Spaces Where Paint Didn’t Cover